 Buffalo Trophy Fees

-Our local meat processor's charge from $1.00 to $1.25 per lb to process your Buffalo.
+Our local meat processor's charge $1.45 per lb to process your Buffalo.
 You will typically get 200-350 lbs of meat from our Buffalo.

 In America, the Bison is commonly referred to as Buffalo.
 The only two types of Bison which exist today are the American Bison and European Bison.
 The Buffalo is the largest terrestrial mammal in North America and Europe today.
 Both species were hunted to near extinction during the 19th and 20th centuries but have since rebounded due to game and food management ranches throughout the United States.